lknapp/bike-database/docs/notes.md

 - ability to print a receipt from the bike page would be helpful
 - list of freecyclery clients should be chronological, ideally by date of bike assignment, otherwise at least by application date
 - assign a bike from the available freecyclery bikes page
 - there should be nice feedback indicating that the bike was sold
 - order agencies by name
 - restyle agencies page to not have show or destroy links

+# Bugs
+- printing a single freecyclery receipt from the client page uses the old styling
+- reports are broken
+- parsing of date from string to datetime in controllers prevents multiple calls to bike_params

+# Tech debt
+- price is a string
+- non restful routes (eg 'bikes/mark_as_sold')

 # Tech
 - clients should require a name